ttariqaziz/ttariqaziz/README.md

 - 🔭 I am currently enrolled in the Springboard Data Science Bootcamp, where I am gaining knowledge and hands-on experience in Data Science and Machine Learning.
-- 👯 I am looking to collaborate on open-source projects and gain valuable experience in Data Science and Software Development.
-- 💬 I am available to answer any questions you may have.
+- 👯 I’m always open to interesting conversations and collaboration.
 - 📫 Reach me at: 📧 ta.aziz221@gmail.com or [![Linkedin Badge](https://img.shields.io/badge/-tariq-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/mtariqaziz/)](https://www.linkedin.com/in/mtariqaziz/)
 - ⚡ Fun fact: I love coffee ☕
 - 🍹 My motto is: "Never cease to learn, for life is an endless teacher."